 - 9.1 The school has a curriculum consistent with its mission and philosophy that is designed to provide developmentally appropriate learning opportunities and experiences to meet the intellectual, emotional, physical and social needs of its students.
 The school maintains a curriculum guide that is updated annually and available to all constituents. - 9.2 Classrooms and laboratories are furnished and equipped to provide a safe learning environment.
-The school provides instructional materials and equipment that support effective teaching and are appropriately aligned to the goals of the curriculum, and sufficient in quality, quantity, and variety. - 9.3 With the goal of improving student learning, faculty and administration meet regularly for the purposes of instructional planning and evaluation of the educational program. - 9.4 The school's programs provide guidance towards an understanding of diversity, multiculturalism and inclusion in a manner that is aligned with the school's mission. - 9.5 The school provides evidence of a thoughtful process, respectful of its mission, for the collection and use of academic data and student learning outcomes.
-This process includes the regular review and use of standardized testing data to inform curriculum development. - 9.6 Grade and progress reports are distributed to parents/guardians at regular intervals, and opportunities are provided for parents/guardians to meet with faculty and staff to discuss their student's progress.
-Parent-teacher conferences are scheduled and documented at least once annually. - 9.7 The school's media, technology and resource centers are adequately staffed and adequately funded to support the educational program and to meet the needs of students, faculty and staff. - 9.8 The school has a set of minimum competencies for the use and integration of technology for faculty and staff.
+The school provides instructional materials and equipment that support effective teaching and are appropriately aligned to the goals of the curriculum, and sufficient in quality and quantity. - 9.3 With the goal of improving student learning, faculty and administration meet regularly for the purposes of instructional planning and evaluation of the educational program. - 9.4 The school's programs provide guidance towards an understanding of diversity, multiculturalism and inclusion in a manner that is aligned with the school's mission. - 9.5 The school provides evidence of a thoughtful process, respectful of its mission, for the collection and use of academic data, student learning outcomes, and standardized testing data to inform curriculum development. - 9.6 Grade and progress reports are distributed to parents/guardians at regular intervals, and opportunities are provided for parents/guardians to meet with faculty and staff to discuss their student's progress.
+Parent-teacher conferences are scheduled and documented at least once annually. - 9.7 The school's media, technology and resource centers are adequately funded to support the educational program and to meet the needs of students, faculty and staff - 9.8 The school has a plan for the use and integration of technology for faculty and staff.
 The school provides professional growth opportunities for employees to remain current in technology skills, software and applications.